Theory of Operation

 Star Wars (1977) is the landmark most people cite — and for good reason.
 The combination of Ben Burtt's sound design and Dolby's format made the theater experience radically different from anything that came before.
 But the audio was still matrix-encoded, meaning the channels were mathematically derived from two tracks rather than discrete.
 The surround channel, in particular, was mono and limited in bandwidth.

 Batman Returns (1992) was the first wide theatrical release with Dolby Digital, also known by its codec name AC-3.
 The six discrete audio channels — Left, Right, Center, Left Surround, Right Surround, and a dedicated subwoofer channel designated LFE (Low Frequency Effects) — were encoded digitally and printed between the sprocket holes of the 35mm film.
-Literally: the digital data occupied the space between the perforations.

 The "5.1" naming convention comes from this: five full-range channels plus one band-limited LFE channel.
 The .1 channel is only 120 Hz wide and exists specifically for bass effects — explosions, impacts, rumbles — where extreme SPL is needed but directional information is irrelevant.

 Steven Spielberg was among the early investors in Digital Theater Systems and deliberately chose DTS for Jurassic Park (1993) as its commercial debut.
 Unlike Dolby Digital — which encoded audio directly onto the film — DTS stored the audio on a separate CD-ROM that theaters received alongside the print.
 A timecode track on the optical strip kept the two synchronized.
-The separate disc allowed significantly higher bit rates and, arguably, better audio quality for the era.

 For roughly a decade, major studio prints carried all three digital formats simultaneously: Dolby Digital between the sprocket holes, a DTS timecode stripe, and SDDS data on the outer edges — along with the original analog optical track as a fallback.
 A projector would try each format in priority order and drop back to the next if it failed.
-It was redundancy by industry committee, and it worked.

 Blu-ray (and briefly HD DVD) introduced lossless audio to home video.
 Dolby TrueHD and DTS-HD Master Audio are both mathematically lossless — they produce bit-for-bit identical output to the studio master.
 Previous home formats (DVD's Dolby Digital and DTS) were lossy, discarding audio information to fit in the available data budget.